Who we are, and what we actually run.

 On {{ activeTierName }}, the per-seat price clears the floor at this headcount.
 Below it, push seats or tier — above it, every seat is pure compounding.

-Built into every tier.
-You don't negotiate margin — you negotiate seats and scope.
-The price already protects the number.
+Four fixed price points — margin is an output, not a lever.
+You don't negotiate the price; you negotiate seats and scope.
+The ladder already protects the number.

 The four levers, in order